Semantics3/semantics3-java/README.md

 ### First Request aka 'Hello World':

 Let's make our first Request!
-We are going to run a simple search fo the word "iPhone" as follows:
+We are going to run a simple search for the word "iPhone" as follows:

 ```java
 /* Build the Request */